amogh7joshi/engagement-detection/README.md

 ## Neural Network Information

-The model architecture I am currently using for the emotion recognition convolutional neural network is roughly developed as a miniature version of the
+The model architecture I am currently using for the emotion recognition convolutional neural network uses a very basic inception architecture, with each block containing a triple convolution and max pooling branch and an average pooling branch.

-Xception model [\[1\]](https://arxiv.org/abs/1610.02357).
+Previously I had used a model roughly developed as a miniature version of the Xception model [\[1\]](https://arxiv.org/abs/1610.02357).
 It contains three branches at each convolution layer: the first with two convolutions and max pooling, the second with only convolution, and a third with one convolution and average pooling.